UoSDDNB/PathPinpointR/README.md

 pseudotimes defined by slingshot. the accuracy can be visualised using `acuracy_test`.

+    # predict the position of cells in the reference trajectory.
+    reference_ppr <- predict_position(reference_sce, switching_genes)

+    # plot the accuracy of the prediction
     accuracy_test(reference_ppr, reference_sce, plot = TRUE)

 <img src="./man/figures/README-accuracy_plot.png" width="100%" />